Joanna Simon (mezzo-soprano): Singing career

 In 1967 Simon performed in the world premiere of Argentinian composer Alberto Ginastera's Bomarzo at the Lisner Auditorium in Washington, D.C., for the Washington Opera Society, creating the role of the courtesan Pantasilea.
 Her performance was widely praised in the press worldwide, and the role brought her a degree of international fame.
 Variety critic Larry Michie wrote in his review of the production, "Joanna Simon was enormously successful as the courtesan.
 She sang her seductive aria well, and has a body, very fetchingly displayed, that one can easily imagine a nobleman or anyone else paying for."
 She later reprised the role of Pantasilea at Lincoln Center when the opera was staged by the New York City Opera in March 1968, and at the Teatro Colón in Buenos Aires in 1972.
 She also recorded the part for CBS Records in 1968 with conductor Julius Rudel.
 Also in 1968, Simon portrayed Countess Geschwitz in Alban Berg's Lulu with the American National Opera Company and conductor Sarah Caldwell, made her debut at the Salzburg Festival as Piacere in Rappresentatione di Anima, et di Corpo, and starred in a concert of the music of Lerner and Loewe with the Los Angeles Philharmonic and conductor Roger Wagner at the Hollywood Bowl.
 Other opera companies she performed leading roles with on the international stage included the Grand Théâtre de Bordeaux.

 In 1969, Simon performed the roles of Mehitabel in George Kleinsinger's Archy and Mehitabel and the title role in Ravel's L'enfant et les sortilèges with The Little Orchestra Society.
 That same year she was the alto soloist in Mozart's Requiem with the Chicago Symphony Orchestra, the alto soloist in Mahler's Symphony No. 2 at the Ravinia Festival, the alto soloist in Bach's St Matthew Passion at the Carmel Bach Festival, and was the soloist in Bernstein's Jeremiah Symphony with the National Symphony Orchestra with the composer conducting.
 She also collaborated with Bernstein and the New York Philharmonic that year to perform and record excerpts from the role of Brangäne in Wagner's Tristan and Isolde.
-She concluded the 1968–1969 season portraying the title role in Bizet's Carmen opposite Placido Domingo as Don Jose with the Israel Philharmonic and conductor Zubin Mehta in Tel Aviv.
+She concluded the 1968/1969 season portraying the title role in Bizet's Carmen opposite Placido Domingo as Don Jose with the Israel Philharmonic and conductor Zubin Mehta in Tel Aviv.

+In 1970 Simon sang the role of Irene for the first recording ever made of Handel's Tamerlano with conductor John Moriarty and the Chamber Orchestra of Copenhagen.

+In 1971, she was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.